Knowing how to develop healthy eating habits is one of the single most impactful things for your health, and hence your life.

 Together with cooking, cleaning and commuting around it can really be exhausting.

-We need to eat multiple times a day so any time we can save by preparing or waiting for food (at this point I’m even more efficient than if I ate out) is huge.
+We need to eat multiple times a day so any time we can save by preparing or waiting for food is huge (at this point I’m even more efficient than if I ate out).

 It adds up.